Agriculture

 • Easy fertiliser application.

-Government Initiatives for Polyhouse Farming
+What are the Government Initiatives for Polyhouse Farming?

-Under sub schemes of National Horticulture Mission (NHM) and Horticulture Mission for Northeast & Himalayan States (HMNEH) under Mission for Integrated Development of Horticulture (MIDH):
+Under sub-schemes of National Horticulture Mission (NHM) and Horticulture Mission for Northeast & Himalayan States (HMNEH) under Mission for Integrated Development of Horticulture (MIDH):

-• 50% of cost (15% higher for hilly areas), Rs.
+• 50% of the cost (15% higher for hilly areas), Rs.
 700/- to 825/- per sq. metre assistance has been provided to Protected Cultivation Green House, Fan & Pad System (limited to 4000 sq. metre per beneficiary),

-• 50% of cost (15% higher for hilly areas),
+• 50% of the cost (15% higher for hilly areas),

 1. Rs.
 422/- to Rs.
 530/- per sq. m.
 Tubular structure,